pyccel/pyccel/developer_docs/plugins.md

 The plugin system is built around the following key components:

 1. `Plugin` - Abstract base class that all plugins must implement
-2. `Plugins` - Singleton manager that handles loading, registering, and deregistering plugins
+2. `PluginManager` - Singleton manager that handles loading, registering, and deregistering plugins
 3. `PatchInfo` - Class that stores information about a single method patch
 4. `PatchRegistry` - Class that manages all patches applied to a single target class